 I love to use a little program called EyeDefender.
-It interrupts your work and makes you have a rest (although you can always skip your break).
-Unfortunately, the developers’ website does not work anymore, but you still can find the software online if you search for it.
+It interrupts your work and makes you have a rest (though you can always skip your break).
+Unfortunately, the developers’ website does not work anymore, but the software is still available online if you search for it.

-Another piece of software I actually use is MotivateClock.
-Unlike most of the popular solutions that let you track time spent on different tasks yourself, it automatically tracks the time you spend in various programs and on various websites.
+Another piece of software I use is MotivateClock.
+Unlike most of popular solutions that let you track time spent on different tasks yourself, it automatically tracks the time you spend in various programs and on various websites.
 The manual tracking function is also available in case you need it.
 MotivateClock helps you understand what exactly you waste your time on and how much time is wasted overall.
-You might be surprised how unproductive you could be.
-However, I should note that not every version of this software works seamlessly.
+You might be surprised by how unproductive you could be.
+You might want to try different versions of this software.

 4. On procrastination